PabloXOC/42_so_long/README.md

 ### Key Features
 - **2D Game View**: Top-down or profile view of the game map.
-- **Collectibles and Exit**: The player needs to collect all items and reach the exit.
+- **Collectibles and Exit**: The player needs to collect all pokeballs and reach the exit.
 - **Map Validation**: The map is validated for correct structure (rectangular shape, proper wall configuration, unique exit, and starting position).
 - **Graphics**: Uses MiniLibX to render the game map and player movement.
-- **Smooth Window Management**: The game window remains responsive even when changing windows or minimizing.

 ## Gameplay